 Manufacturing revenues increased 70% and 31% in the second quarter and first six months of 2021, respectively.
-The revenue growth for the second quarter of 2021 is due primarily to significantly increased revenues at Hoover from substantially higher wood prices and improved product demand, as well as increased revenues at Dekko.
+The revenue growth for the second quarter of 2021 is due primarily to significantly increased revenues at Hoover from substantially higher wood prices and improved product demand, as well as increased revenue at Dekko.
 The revenue growth for the first half of 2021 is due primarily to significantly increased revenues at Hoover from substantially higher wood prices and improved product demand, partially offset by lower revenues at Dekko from lower product demand.
 Manufacturing operating results improved in the second quarter of 2021 due to significantly higher results at Hoover from substantial gains on inventory sales and improved results at Dekko.
-Manufacturing operating results improved in the first six months of 2021 due to significantly higher results at Hoover from substantial gains on inventory sales and improved results at Hoover from substantial gains on inventory sales and improved results at Hoover from substantial gains on inventory sales and improved results from lower revenues and higher prices for certain commodities.
-Wood prices began to decline in June 2021 and this trend has continued in July 2021, which is expected to result in significant losses on inventory sales at Hoover in the third quarter of 2021, offsetting significant gains on inventory sales at Hoover in the first half of 2021, offsetting significant gains on inventory sales at Hoover in the first half of 2021, offsetting significant gains on inventory sales at Hoover in the first half of 2021, offsetting significant gains on inventory sales at Hoover in the first half of 2021, offsetting significant gains on inventory sales at Hoover in the first half of 2021.
+Manufacturing operating results improved in the first six months of 2021 due to significantly higher results at Hoover from substantial gains on inventory sales, partially offset by a decline in Dekko results from lower revenues and higher prices for certain commodities.
+Wood prices began to decline in June 2021 and this trend has continued in July 2021, which is expected to result in significant losses on inventory sales at Hoover in the third quarter of 2021, offsetting significant gains on inventory sales at Hoover in the first half of 2021.